ivanxuu/puppet-rvm/README.md

 }
 ```

-Install rvm in jhondoe user and also install ruby version 2.0.0-head as default ruby
+Install ruby version 2.0.0-head and make it as default ruby version
 ------------------------------------------------------------------------
 ```ruby
 rvm::installruby{"install-ruby-to-jhondoe":